edwinsteele/wordspeak.org/stories/projects.rst

 This site
 =========

 * Is an excuse to learn lots of technologies while I write.
-Build and deployment tools and source posts are in the GitHub `wordspeak repository <https://github.com/edwinsteele/wordspeak.org>`_
+Build and deployment tools and source posts are in the github `wordspeak repository <https://github.com/edwinsteele/wordspeak.org>`_